-Bonnie Monte’s new mounting of “Pygmalion” at the Shakespeare Theater of New Jersey is fresh, attractive and spirited.
-Bernard Shaw’s 90-year-old social satire about a cockney lass and a pompous phonetics expert is, of course, most familiar to audiences as the basis for “My Fair Lady."
+Bonnie Monte’s faithful new mounting of “Pygmalion” at the Shakespeare Theater of New Jersey is fresh, attractive and spirited.
+Bernard Shaw’s 90-year-old social satire about a cockney lass and a pompous phonetics expert is, of course, most familiar to audiences as the basis for “My Fair Lady.”
+It’s impossible not to hear the grand Lerner and Loewe songs spinning in your brain.
 But even sans songs, the play is a gleeful comic spree.

 Monte has found a wonderful Eliza Doolittle in Victoria Mack, a last-minute replacement, as the scruffy flower girl.
 As Shaw’s gutter-snipe, Mack is a appealing and very funny.
 When transformed into a bogus duchess, she is divinely well poised and elegant.
 Her feisty performance suggests that Eliza and Higgins are simply playing a wonderful game.

 Paul Niebanck is a formidable Higgins, who grumbles with the right brittle pomposity, although the performance is a bit forced at times.
 I would have preferred a hint of warmth beneath his obnoxious veneer.